The spectrum consistency of fractional quantum Hall effect model

 At this point, let us consider the action (\ref{w+w-action}) expressed in terms of the fundamental gauge fields, $W^+_\m$ and $W^-_\m$, in order to calculate the propagators $\D^{++}_{\m\n}$ and $\D^{--}_{\m\n}$ related to them.
 Thereupon, we get

 where $M_+$ is the mass parameter of $W_+$-field and $M_-$ the one associated to $W_-$-field.
-It is appropriate to mention here that subsequently to diagonalization no condition has to be imposed on the flavors, $n_\psi$, $n_\chi$ and $n_\o$, as well as upon the coupling constants, $e$ and $g$, in order to assure the causality of the model, since $M_+^2$ and $M_-^2$ are always real and positive definite.
-For that reason, the parameters constraint formerly established according to (\ref{poles1}), which assures causality, is meaningless.
-Causality of the Kaplan-Sen model \cite{kaplan_2020} is now well defined for the fundamental vector fields, $W^+_\m$ and $W^-_\m$, without any necessary constraints on the coupling constants and flavors.
+It is appropriate to mention here that subsequently to diagonalization no condition has to be imposed on the flavors, $n_\psi$, $n_\chi$ and $n_\o$, as well as upon the coupling constants, $e$ and $g$, in order to assure the causality of the model, since $M_+^2$ and $M_-^2$ are always real and positive definite, which confirms our previous analysis that the model is causal and no constraints on the fermion flavor numbers and coupling constants are necessary.
 However, it lacks the final analysis about unitarity and propagating degrees of freedom.

 Analogously to what already discussed for the undiagonalized $Z_\mu$ and $A_\mu$ propagators (\ref{prop1})--(\ref{prop3}), let us now take into account the diagonalized $W^+_\m$ and $W^-_\m$ propagators, (\ref{newprop1}) and (\ref{newprop2}).
 The conserved currents coupled to the propagators $\D^{++}_{\m\n}$ and $\D^{--}_{\m\n}$ are decomposed as $J_+^\m= A_+ k^\m+B_+ \tilde{k}^\m+C_+\ve^\m$ and $J_-^\m= A_- k^\m+B_- \tilde{k}^\m+C_-\ve^\m$, fulfilling $k_\m J_+^\m=k_\m J_-^\m=0$.
 Bearing in mind the massive poles, $M_+^2$ and $M_-^2$, hence $J^\m_{+}=C_+ \ve^\m$ and $J^\m_{-}=C_- \ve^\m$, consequently the imaginary part of the current-current transition amplitudes are as follows: